What is included with our Offline Category Database?

 - Can’t categorize new sites (it’s possible to combine this with a locally hosted server, or use our servers to defer to the regular API for new sites if privacy compliance allows).

-- Suitable only for medium to large businesses because of database price and IT knowledge required to work with it.
+- Suitable only for medium to large businesses because of the URL filter database price and IT knowledge required to work with it.